List of Mobile Suit Gundam 00 characters: Innovators

 Bring Stabity is an Innovator who is assigned to the A-Laws in order to combat the Gundams, considerably more stoic than his fellow Innovators.
 While Bring is able to overpower the 00 Gundam with the Garazzo in a display of force, he is later defeated during the A-Laws' assault on Celestial Beings's L3 base when the 00 Raiser is formed during the battle.
 Later, he and Revive are given orders to destroy the 00 Gundam.
-Bring is killed when he joins the attacking of the Ptolemaios II on Earth, fighting Tieria Erde whom he attempts to reason with (arguing that Tieria should join the other Innovators because he was one of them, to which Tieria replies by saying he isn't and that he is human) before his opponent reveals the Seraphim Gundam for the first time.
-Four months after, Ribbons reveals the creation of a massive army of Divine and Bring clones.
+Bring is killed when he joins the attacking of the Ptolemaios II on Earth, fighting Tieria Erde whom he attempts to reason with, arguing that Tieria should join the other Innovators because he was one of them, to which Tieria replies by saying he isn't and that he is human, before his opponent reveals the Seraphim Gundam for the first time.
+Four months later, Ribbons reveals the creation of a massive army of Divine and Bring clones.